-I am delighted you are enrolled in Frameworks for Mathematics and Collegiate Learning!
+I am delighted you are enrolled in Learning Frameworks!

 I commend you for placing such importance on doing well in college and on developing skills that will not only potentially improve your grades and standing in college, but also ensure you become a lifelong learner.